 Many people like to see names, titles, and logos of familiar corporations.
-In Social Psychology, it is what is called “social proofing”, which basically means that if I was good enough for XYZ Corporation, I am good enough for you.
+In Social Psychology, that is called “social proofing”, which basically means that if I was good enough for XYZ Corporation, I am good enough for you.
 It’s reassuring.
 I understand that, and in your shoes, it would reassure me, too.

-I can’t print that, though, and here is why: I maintain utter confidentiality, and that includes not recording or publishing photos of our workshops, and not printing names or workplaces.
+I don’t print that, though, and here is why: I maintain utter confidentiality, and that includes not recording or publishing photos of our workshops, and not printing names or workplaces.
 Sure, a logo from Big Giant Bank may not breach client confidentiality; but a logo from a small law firm or a solo start-up will—and where would I draw the line?
 So, no client rosters published here.
-I’ll publish testimonials with names removed, and sometimes institutional testimonials with an administrator’s name.
+I share some testimonials with names removed, and occasionally, institutional testimonials with an administrator’s name.

 If you have any lingering questions, contact me.
 I’m always happy to help.